-- may be either "for profit" or "not for profit" but they must be ideas that want to launch a idea as either a product or service of some kind.
+- may be either "for profit" or "not for profit" but must present a commitment to launch a business idea - product or service - within 12 to 24 months.

 - may be either "scalable" or "sustainable" to qualify for support.

-- must present as part of the University's Startup Showcase in March.
+- must present as part of the University's Startup Showcase, usually held in March.

 - must allow the University to promote them via social media channels and online communications, so long as it does not violate or threaten their unique startup advantage, i.e. such communications will not reveal its "secret sauce."

-- receive funding via stipendiary awards issued to startup founders; the amount is up to $2,500 per undergraduate student, up to $3,500 per graduate student, and up to $3,500 per recent alumni, up to a maximum of $7,000 per startup.
+- are issued as stipendiary awards issued to startup founders; the amount is up to $2,500 per undergraduate student, up to $3,500 per graduate student, and up to $3,500 per recent alumni, up to a maximum of $5,000 per startup.

 may be divided into more than one payment, and the full amount of the award may be reduced if a startup abandons their project or fails to make significant progress towards completion of key goals, as specified:

 - registering their business.

 - completion of business plan.